Hiding in Plain Sight

 Few significant markets of any kind are ‘free’; most are at best oligopolies.
 Boards, senior executives and obliging public officials swap seats within what are in effect gated communities.
 Donors and hired lobbyists buy elections, dictate public policy, and quash transparency and accountability.
 And this entire class promotes itself through captive communications media, old and new.

 We don’t need elaborate conspiracy theories to explain this; it’s simply our evolved capability applied in settings to which few of us have access.
-Edward Snowden recently opined[8] that the greatest conspiracies are those operating in plain sight.
+Edward Snowden opined[8] that the greatest conspiracies are those operating in plain sight.
 But the consequences can still be dire.

 As webs of influence extend and harden, the usefulness of our institutions degrades.
 Functionaries are hired less for competency than conformity; efforts shift from achieving goals to managing perceptions; purpose recedes in institutional memory, replaced by self-preservation.